 LPPA’s Complaint Procedure is available on request.

-2. Complaint regarding the Administration of your Pension
+2. Complaints regarding the administration of your pension

 - A decision on whether you can combine several pensions